robinsmith-source/sdi/docs/chapters/04-server-initialization.md

 > This guide provides an overview of server initialization methods using Terraform on Hetzner Cloud.
 It covers both basic `Bash` scripts and the more advanced Cloud-Init with Cloud-Config.

-This guide explores two primary methods for server initialization: basic `Bash` scripts and the more robust Cloud-Init with Cloud-Config.

 ## Prerequisites

 Before you begin, ensure you have: